spectrecoder/gari-wallet/README.md

 ### Request airdrop

-Airdrop operation requires wallet private key - from which Gari tokens will be transferred into user account.
+Airdrop operation requires a wallet private key - from which Gari tokens will be transferred into the user account.

 ```kotlin
 class AirdropViewModel : ViewModel() {